-BDN can assist employers by conducting monitoring to establish that employees are not exposed to environmental stresses in excess of established permissible exposure limits (PELs).
+BDN can assist employers by conducting monitoring to establish that employees are not exposed to environmental stresses above established permissible exposure limits (PELs).
 Periodic monitoring may be necessary to show that changes in the workplace have not increased employee exposures.
 BDN provides citation remediation as well as third party verification/documentation for employee complaints.

 Using approved air sampling methods and laboratories accredited by the American Industrial Hygiene Association (AIHA), our Industrial Hygienists can monitor for toxic gases, dusts, fumes, mists and vapors.

 Whenever noise exposures equal or exceed an 8-hour TWA of 85 decibels, or a daily noise dose of 50% of the PEL of 90 dBA, OSHA’s Noise Standard requires employers to develop and maintain an effective hearing conservation program.

 BDN can monitor potentially affected employees using noise dosimeters and sound level meters to determine 8-hour TWA noise exposures.
 We can also measure peak impact, impulse noise and octave band analysis.

 Monitoring results are analyzed to determine the proper level of hearing protection that may be warranted.

 BDN can conduct general health and safety audits and aid in the development and implementation of the following written safety and health programs as required by OSHA.